-JOHNSON CHESTNUT, born in Camden South Carolina ~ 1828, was a gifted carpenter and furniture maker who was possibly enslaved at one time by Serena Haile’s father, Capt.
+Johnson Chestnut was born in Camden South Carolina around 1828 and was a gifted carpenter and furniture maker who was possibly enslaved at one time by Serena Haile’s father, Capt.
 John Chesnut.
 Johnson Chestnut built some of the furniture used by the Hailes.
 The fine tapered dovetails on the drawers indicate his skill as a craftsman.
 After Freedom Johnson served on the Gainesville City Commission from 1868 - 1869.
 He also was employed by the Hailes from time to time to fix the roof as evidenced by entries in Serena Haile’s journal:

 1893, Jul 19 … “Johnson” Chesnut Carpenter came to see about house